zenml-io/zenml/docs/book/component-gallery/orchestrators/airflow.md

 You should use the Airflow orchestrator if
 * you're looking for a proven production-grade orchestrator.
-* you're already using Airflow
+* you're already using Airflow.
 * you want to run your pipelines locally.
 * you're willing to deploy and maintain Airflow.